lucaspinpa/lucaspinpa/README.md

 - 👋 Hi, I’m @lucaspinpa
-- 👀 I’m interested in tech and Taylor Swift (yes, i'm one of those sorry)
+- 👀 I’m interested in tech , Apple and Taylor Swift (yes, i'm one of those sorry)
 - 🌱 I’m currently learning ...everything?
+- I'll love to make my own apps to use in my iPhone.
 - 📫 How to reach me: (if you have any tip or trick, feel free to send me an email lucaspinpa11@gmail.com
 - 😄 Pronouns: he/him
 - ⚡ Fun fact: My favourite number is 11.